mateuszjurewicz/notes_public/notes/General.md

 ### _Notable_ functionalities

 - `cmd + alt + s`
-switches back and forth between a split view of rendered markdown and the editor to just the render.
+switches back and forth between a split view of rendered markdown and the editor to just the render (in Notable.)
+- `cmd + e`
+enters editing mode in Obsidian (not in Notable).
 - **relative links**
 [a relative link to Bash notes](Bash.md)
 - **colour text**